CIBC-Internal/python/Doc/library/logging.handlers.rst

 ^^^^^^^^^^^

-The :class:`HTTPHandler` class, located in the :mod:`logging.handlers` module, supports sending logging messages to a Web server, using either ``GET`` or ``POST`` semantics.
+The :class:`HTTPHandler` class, located in the :mod:`logging.handlers` module, supports sending logging messages to a web server, using either ``GET`` or ``POST`` semantics.